gitkraken/vscode-gitlens/README.md

 |`gitlens.advanced.blame.sizeThresholdAfterEdit`|Specifies the maximum document size (in lines) allowed to be re-blamed after an edit while still unsaved.
 Use 0 to specify no maximum
 |`gitlens.advanced.caching.enabled`|Specifies whether git output will be cached &mdash; changing the default is not recommended
 |`gitlens.advanced.git`|Specifies the git path to use
+|`gitlens.advanced.fileHistoryFollowsRenames`|Specifies whether file histories will follow renames -- will affect how merge commits are shown in histories
 |`gitlens.advanced.maxListItems`|Specifies the maximum number of items to show in a list.
 Use 0 to specify no maximum
 |`gitlens.advanced.menus`|Specifies which commands will be added to which menus
 |`gitlens.advanced.messages`|Specifies which messages should be suppressed